TangentFoxy/os-setup/ReadMe.md

 Scripts to make setting up a new system easier.. hopefully.

 **Note: Please take a look at the issues before running.**
-Most things are working fine, and I am working hard to fix the remaining problems, but please take a look at what could go wrong before you run this.
+Most things are working fine, but please take a look at what could go wrong before you run this.

 More documentation coming soon!